Wayne122/cmpe-202-individual-project/README.md

 #### Tools
 The project is built and run using IntelliJ IDEA with Maven enabled.
 Both project and module bytecode version are set to 8.

+##### Be advised
+Because I did not use any third party parser to parse input files, instead, I parsed them by counting length of each line of input, you will need to make sure the input file structured exactly the same as the sample input file.